octobercms/docs/media-providers.md

 Media Manager uses the Local Disk provider by default.
 You need to install [Drivers plugin](https://octobercms.com/plugin/october-drivers) before you can use Amazon S3 or Rackspace CDN features.

-> **Note**: after you change Media Manager configuration, you should reset its cache.
+> **Note**: After you change Media Manager configuration, you should reset its cache.
 You can do that with pressing the **Refresh** button in the Media Manager toolbar.

 <a name="local-disk"></a>
 ## Local Disk

-By default Media Manager works with the storage/app/media subdirectory of the installation directory.
-In order to use Amazon S3 or Rackspace CDN, you should update the system configuration.
+By default Media Manager works with the **storage/app/media** subdirectory of the installation directory.
+In order to use Amazon S3 or Rackspace CDN, you should update the system configuration found in the **config/system.php** config file and follow the instructions found in this article.

+    'storage' => [
+        'media' => [
+            'disk'   => 'local',
+            'folder' => 'media',
+            'path'   => '/storage/app/media',
+        ],
+    ],

 <a name="amazon-s3"></a>
 ## Configuring Amazon S3 access